Kuat Piston Pro X Review: Real-World Test On My 4Runner

 Ebikes, Mountain Bikes, And Fat Tires

-Yes, the Piston Pro X fits ebikes.
-The 2-bike version handles up to 67 pounds per tray before the Add-On, which covers nearly every consumer ebike on the market.
-The frame-free arm clamp grabs the front tire instead of the top tube, which matters for ebikes that have integrated batteries, weird frame shapes, or paint I do not want scratched.
+Yeah, the Piston Pro X fits ebikes.
+The 2-bike version handles up to 67 pounds per tray before the Add-On, which covers basically every consumer ebike on the market.
+The frame-free arm clamp grabs the front tire instead of the top tube, which matters for ebikes with integrated batteries, weird frame shapes, or paint I don't want scratched.

-I have hauled both of my ebikes on it without thinking twice.
-The combination of the high weight rating and the foot-pedal tilt is what makes this rack genuinely usable with electric bikes.
+I've hauled both of my ebikes on it without thinking twice.
+The combo of the weight rating and the foot-pedal tilt is what makes this rack genuinely usable with electric bikes.
 Most hitch racks technically fit ebikes.
 This one is built for them.

-For mountain bikes and wider tires, the FastFit wheel chock system adjusts from 18 to 32 inches without tools.
+For mountain bikes and wider tires, the FastFit wheel chock adjusts from 18 to 32 inches without tools.
 My mountain bikes drop right in.
-For fat tires, Kuat sells a fender kit that opens up wider tire clearance if needed.
+For fat tires, Kuat sells a fender kit that opens up wider tire clearance if you need it.

 Mountain bike loaded onto the Kuat Piston Pro X bike rack on Ian Jones' 2025 Toyota 4Runner TRD Sport, showing the FastFit wheel chock system, no-frame-contact tire clamp, and 67-pound per-tray weight capacity that supports heavy ebikes and full-suspension mountain bikes.